mikecybersec/Kape2ADX/README.md

 - ```git clone urlhere```
 - ```chmod 777 processor.sh```

+### Edit variables in the scripts
+- You will need to provide the scripts with some keys variables such as; SAS URI token for Azure storage

 ### Run the project!
 To run the project, run these in the following order:
 - ```./processor.sh```